rablack/skoopy/README.md

 - `sudo skooscan` - Scan for Skoobots
 - `skoocontrol` - Send a command or list of commands to a Skoobot

+## Troubleshooting
+### File not Found in skooscan
+If skooscan gives a File not Found error, this usually means that it cannot work out the logname of the logged in user.
+Certain Linux variants (such as Raspbian) do not update the login database when they auto-login users.
+For commands run with `sudo` the current user and the login user are different.
+The skooscan command uses this information to work out your home directory.
+The workaround is to execute the `login` command before running `sudo skooscan`.

 ## See also
 - [Skoobot Firmware]